-I watched the X-Files with my wife every Friday evening, then on Sunday evenings when it moved to a new time slot and we rarely missed an episode.
+I watched the X-Files with my wife and we rarely missed an episode.
 Lately, after thinking about the show, I realized that a lot of its central themes are similar to how we work with and use our money.

 The Truth Is Out There.

 The show implied that there was a larger government conspiracy to hide information from the public and that Mulder and Scully were pawns in the game.
 If only Mulder could get ALL the information, he could break everything wide open.

 Ever wonder how a few trips to the grocery store, a gift for your cousin’s wedding, one or two nights eating out, a tank of gas, and a haircut could possibly cost $850?
 The truth IS NOT “out there somewhere,” it’s in your pocket with all those receipts you collect all week and then throw away after stashing them in your dresser drawer for 4 months.